Flight School Closure Strands Students

 Key Takeaways:

-• VT-AAA, a flight school in west Houston, abruptly closed on November 1st, halting student pilot training programs.
+• VT-AAA, a west Houston flight school, abruptly closed on November 1st, halting student training programs and leaving many unsure about thousands of dollars paid in advance.

 See a mistake?
 Contact us.